-The Maps Unit of Special Collections houses a cartographic materials collection of over 179,000 maps, 2,000 atlases, 150,000 aerial photographs, a small collection of map-related reference books, as well as digital data.
-The Maps Unit is located within the Special Collections and University Archives Department on the third floor of the Richard J. Daley Library.
+The Maps Collection of the Richard J. Daley Library houses a cartographic materials collection of over 179,000 maps, 2,000 atlases, 150,000 aerial photographs, a small collection of map-related reference books, as well as digital data.
+The Maps Collection is located on the third floor of the Richard J. Daley Library.

-For reference assistance or to request access to Maps Unit materials, visit the Ask A Librarian service.
-Select “Special Collections and University Archives” in the Subject of your question or comment field and type your research question and list any call numbers of items or collections/boxes/folders you would like to review in the Question or comment field
+For reference assistance for Maps Unit materials, visit the Ask A Librarian service.
+Select “General Library & Research Information” as the department to which we should direct your question, type your research question and list any call numbers of items or collections/boxes/folders you would like to review in the Question or More Detail/Explanation field